Erroll Southers

 Erroll G. Southers is an American expert in transportation security and counterterrorism.
-He is the author of Homegrown Violent Extremism (2013).
-Southers is a Professor of the Practice in National & Homeland Security, the Director of Homegrown Violent Extremism Studies and the Director of the Safe Communities Institute at the University of Southern California (USC) Sol Price School of Public Policy.
-He is also the research area leader for Countering Violent Extremism at the DHS National Center for Risk and Economic Analysis of Terrorism Events (CREATE) and managing director, counter-terrorism & infrastructure protection at TAL Global Corporation.
-He was assistant chief of the Los Angeles World Airports (LAWA) police department's office of homeland security and intelligence.
+He is the author of Inside the Castle Walls: An American Journey Through Espionage, Counterterrorism and Government (2026), winner of the 2026 Independent Author Award in African American non-fiction.
+He is also the author of Homegrown Violent Extremism (2013).
+Southers is the Associate Senior Vice President for Safety & Risk Assurance at the University of Southern California (USC) and a Professor of Practice in National and Homeland Security.
+He is also managing director for counterterrorism & infrastructure protection at TAL Global Corporation.
+He previously served as the president of the Los Angeles Board of Police Commissioners, as well as assistant chief of the Los Angeles World Airports (LAWA) police department's office of homeland security and intelligence.
 He is a former special agent of the Federal Bureau of Investigation and was deputy director of homeland security under California governor Arnold Schwarzenegger.
 In 2009 he was nominated by President Barack Obama to become head of the Transportation Security Administration (TSA), but Southers withdrew.